 Back at Watson’s Typewriters, Joe Bulo’s associates pop in just as Skip is taking a call.
 Skip claims that the call was about being double billed.
 The place isn’t technically open, but the men are fine with that.
 After all, they’re not really customers, but they want to know Rye Gerhardt’s whereabouts.
 Skip plays dumb, thinking that the men need a character reference, but the men know that Rye worked for Skip.

 How do they know this?
 Skip, after having a few drinks, told Big Jim Suggs at the Pig ‘N Poke that he had a Gerhardt in his pocket.
-One of the men, looking to speed this along, puts Skip’s tie through the typewriter and keeps him there while waxing a tale about a problem he experienced with an automated coffee maker from Sears that is, pardon my French, a real piece of shit.
+One of the men, looking to speed this along, puts Skip’s tie through the typewriter and keeps him there while waxing a tale about a problem with an automated coffee maker from Sears that is, pardon my French, a real piece of shit.
 The man types his complaint, choking Skip with every key stroke.

 The damn coffee maker sounds like a fat man having a heart attack.
 Is this why our once great nation is going down the crapper?
 But anyway, the man completes his letter- yours in peace: Mike Milligan, played by Bokeem Woodbine.
 Skip eventually spills that he told Rye to talk to Judge Mundt.